 - Take wider turns – Allow for much wider space when turning as your trailer or caravan wheels will be much tighter into the turn than your car’s

-- Overtaking – Indicate your intentions well in advance and be aware you’ll need extra distance to normal before fully clearing the vehicle you’re overtaking.
-Try and avoid overtaking when going up hills
+- Overtaking – Indicate your intentions well in advance and be aware you’ll need to allow a greater distance than normal before you’ve fully cleared the vehicle you’re overtaking.
+Try to avoid overtaking when going up hills

 - Parking and reversing – It can be harder to gauge distance when parking and reversing with a trailer.
 Be mindful of this and, if unsure, ask someone to help guide you